nextstrain/nextstrain.org/README.md

   Alternatively, these may be configured using `~/.aws/credentials`.
   If you add a new profile to `~/.aws/credentials`, you can then tell the server to use it by setting `AWS_PROFILE=...`.

+If you have built the next.js part of the site (`./static-site`), via `npx next build static-site` or similar, then setting `USE_PREBUILT_STATIC_SITE=1` will use these built assets rather than server-side compilation.

 ---